Glen W. Martin

-Glen Wesley Martin (May 23, 1916 – June 23, 1994) was an American Air Force lieutenant general whose last assignment was vice commander in chief, Strategic Air Command, headquartered at Offutt Air Force Base, Nebraska.
+Glen Webster Martin (May 23, 1916 – June 23, 1994) was an American Air Force lieutenant general whose last assignment was vice commander in chief, Strategic Air Command, headquartered at Offutt Air Force Base, Nebraska.
 He assumed this position August 1, 1969 and served until September 30, 1973.

 Biography

 Martin was born in Chicago, Illinois in 1916.
 He graduated from Purdue University in 1937 with a Bachelor of Science degree in mechanical engineering.
+Martin was commissioned as a second lieutenant in the Army Reserves on June 12, 1937.
 After completing primary and basic flying training at Randolph Field, Texas, he graduated from advanced flying school at Kelly Field, Texas, in 1939 and was assigned there as a flight instructor.
 This was followed by assignments as operations officer, squadron commander, and group commander at Maxwell Field, Alabama; Turner Field, Georgia; and Hendricks Army Airfield, Florida.

 In November 1942 he was assigned to the Office of the Assistant Chief of Staff for Operations, Headquarters Army Air Forces, Washington, D.C.
 In 1943 he served successively as commander of a provisional B-17 group at Walla Walla, Wash.; in the Eighth Air Force in England; and later as deputy commander of the 488th Bombardment Group at MacDill Field, Florida.
 In 1944 he was transferred to Tinian, Mariana Islands; became commander of the 504th Bombardment Group; and later was operations officer for the Twentieth Air Force.

 In November 1947 he was selected to be the assistant executive and later, executive to the secretary of the Air Force, Washington, D.C.

 Martin was transferred to Europe in February 1951 where he held staff positions at Headquarters U.S. Air Forces in Europe, Wiesbaden, Germany; Allied Air Forces Central Europe, Fontainebleau, France; and Supreme Headquarters Allied Powers in Europe, Rocquencourt, France.